-Nine Americans die in Mexican massacre, Trump proposes 'war' on drug cartels
+Nine Americans killed in Mexican ambush, Trump urges joint war on drug cartels

 “War is irrational.
 We believe in peace,” said Lopez Obrador, a leftist who took office last December.

-The U.S. Drug Enforcement Administration and the FBI already work very closely with Mexico to combat the cartels.
+The U.S. Drug Enforcement Administration and the FBI already work closely with Mexico to combat the cartels.

+Falko Ernst, senior analyst for the International Crisis Group in Mexico, said Trump’s tweet suggests he may be gearing up to pressure Mexico over security, especially with his campaign under way for re-election in November 2020.

+“If he throws in his whole leverage, as we’ve seen with migration, then there is very little the Mexican government can do to hold its ground,” Ernst said.

 In 2010, two members of the Chihuahua Mormon community, including one from the LeBaron family, were killed in apparent revenge after security forces tracked drug gang members.
 The Mormons had suffered widespread kidnappings before that.